 Key Definitions

-Packet: A small unit of data (typically 1,500 bytes or less) that includes the payload (actual data), source and destination IP addresses, and sequencing information.
+Packet: A small unit of data (typically 1,500 bytes or less for Ethernet networks) that includes the payload (actual data), source and destination IP addresses, and sequencing information.
+Breaking data into packets allows multiple communications to share the same network links simultaneously.

 Latency: The time delay between sending data and receiving a response.
-Measured in milliseconds, it is a key factor in internet performance distinct from bandwidth (raw data transfer speed).
+Measured in milliseconds, it is a key factor in internet performance distinct from bandwidth (the raw data transfer capacity of a connection, measured in bits per second).

 The Physical Infrastructure